JamesParrott/sDNA_GH/README.md

 Parse data in a Data Tree or GDM (Geometry and Data Mapping), from a specified field, for subsequent colouring and plotting.
 Use this component separately from Recolour_Objects to calculate colours with a visible Grasshopper Colour Gradient component.
 Max and Min bounds can be overridden, else they are calculated on the whole data range.
 **WARNING!
 Parsing is for the purpose of colourisation, e.g. in order to produce the desired result from Recolour_Objects.
 Therefore, although the inputted Data is not changed, the Data outputted almost certainly will be changed, so should be assumed to be false.**
 After parsing, the legend tags are the definitive reference for what each colour means, not the outputted data values.
 In particular, if objects are coloured according only to the midpoint of the bin / class they are in, the parsed data will take far fewer distinct values than the number of polylines in a large network.

 **Data Tree**
 A Data Tree connected to `Data`'s first level should be 2 branches deep.
 The first level should contain a branch {n;0} for each geometric element n in the corresponding list connected to `Geom` .
 Each of these top level branches should themselves contain a branch with only two items:  keys {n;0} and values {n;1}.
 The two nodes of this structure should be a pair of corresponding (equal length) lists; a list of 'keys' or field names, and a list of 'values' corresponding to the actual numerical data items for that field, for that geometric object.
 The mth key and value of the nth geometric object should be {n;0}[m] and {n;1}[m] respectively.
 Read_Shp supplies a Data Tree in this required format, if the data is read from Usertext or a Shapefile.
 Grasshopper''s path tools can be used to adjust compatible Datatrees into this format.

 **Field to plot**
 Specify the actual numeric data values to be parsed from all the provided 'Usertext values' by setting `field` to the name of the corresponding 'Usertext key'.

 **Bounds**
 The domain this data is parsed against can be customised by setting the options `plot_min`, `plot_max`, shifting it, widening it or narrowing it, e.g. to exclude erroneous outliers.
 If `plot_min`, `plot_max` are both numbers and `plot_min` < `plot_max`, their values will be used; otherwise the max and min are automatically calculated from the list of values in the 'Usertext values' of Data corresponding to the 'Usertext key' named in `field`.
 To go back to automatic calculation after an override, choose invalid values that satisfy `plot_min` >= `plot_max`.
-To bound the parsed values of data points lower than `plot_min` or higher than `plot_max`, set `bound` to True, or set `exclude` to True to exclude them from the Data output altogether (and their corresponding objects from Geom).
+Set `exclude` to True to exclude data points lower than `plot_min` or higher than `plot_max` from the output altogether (and their corresponding objects from Geom).

 **Classes (bins / categories for the legend)**
 Either, specify the number of classes desired in the legend in `number_of_classes` (the default is 7), or specify a list of the actual class boundaries desired in `class_bounds` manually.
 Note these are the inter-class bounds.
 Use plot_min for the lower bound of the bottom class and plot_max for the upper bound of the top class.
 There should be n-1 inter-class bounds, n classes and n+1 class bounds including the max and min.

 **Legend class names** Three customisable fields are provided in the options for the first, general and last legend tag names, and a numeric formatting string: `first_leg_tag_str = 'below {upper}'`, `gen_leg_tag_str = '{lower} - {upper}'`, `last_leg_tag_str = 'above {lower}'` and `num_format = '{:.5n}'` respectively.
 The numeric format string supports a single unnamed field.
 This is applied to the Classbounds and min and max above, before being substituted into the named fields in the format string for their corresponding legend tag (the general one may be used to produce more than one tag).
 All must be set to valid Python format strings, with the supported named fields `lower`, `mid_pt` and `upper`.

 ###### Recolour_Objects